Historic preservation: Canada

 In Canada, the phrase "heritage preservation" is sometimes seen as a specific approach to the treatment of historic places and sites, rather than a general concept of conservation.
 "Conservation" is taken as the more general term, referring to all actions or processes that are aimed at safeguarding the character-defining elements of a cultural resource so as to retain its heritage value and extend its physical life.

+As of 2025, the Canadian Register of Historic Places lists more than 13,000 historic places recognised at the federal, provincial, territorial and municipal levels.

-Historic objects in Canada may be granted special designation by any of the three levels of government: the central government, the provincial governments, or a municipal government.
+Historic objects in Canada may be granted special designation by any of the three levels of government: the federal government, the provincial government, or a municipal government.

-The Heritage Canada Foundation acts as Canada's lead advocacy organisation for heritage buildings and landscapes.
+The Heritage Canada Foundation acts as Canada's lead advocacy organization for heritage buildings and landscapes.